sympodius/haiverin.scot/content/tech/why-i-built-this-website-in-hugo/index.md

 ## Manual Static Creation
-The simplest way to make a site (and also the original way) is to create it once, in full, then upload it to a web server.
+The simplest way to make a site (and the original way) is to create it once, in full, then upload it to a web server.
 Each time a visitor comes to your site, they will see the same thing, unless you go through the time-consuming process of updating the entire site and uploading it again.

 The benefits of this method are its simplicity, cost, and loading speed.
 It doesn't require databases or other fancy server features (which tend to cost more money), it's secure, and it will load quickly for your visitors.